tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 Firewall](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/ag-overview)
 would be a more suitable solution for my needs.
-The Web Application Firewall offers valuable features such as packet inspection and bot detection, making it better suited to protect my services from malicious requests.
+The Web Application Firewall offers valuable features such as packet inspection and bot detection, making it better suited to protect services from malicious requests.

-With a sense of relief, I decided to leverage the Application Gateway Ingress Controller along with the Web Application Firewall to enhance the security of my Kubernetes cluster.
+With a sense of relief, I decided to leverage the Application Gateway Ingress Controller along with the Web Application Firewall to enhance the security of the Kubernetes cluster.

 ## Setting up a Application Gateway Ingress Controller and Web Application Firewall.